Wave: Mobile App Platform

 Design Style Guide

 Quick, short process to create a basic profile for the user, allowing them to pick their interests for project matching purposes (most other questions are optional).
-Their interests are also displayed on their profile in order to connect with like-minded peers.
+Their interests are also displayed on their profile in order to facilitate peer to peer relationships and can be edited later on their profiles.

 Explore & Join Projects